 The early months of 1780 still had bands of Seneca warriors roaming the Pennsylvania frontier.
 As a means of protecting the settlements, county militias were formed and that summer William Phillips was commissioned a Captain in the Bedford Militia.
 He was instructed to form a group of rangers to search the Morrisons Cove Valley for raiding Indians and Tories.
 By July 14, 1780, Captain Phillips had ten men plus his son, Elijah, as members of his Rangers.

 Note: The question of how many rangers were in Captain Phillips’ group has plagued researchers.
 The initial letter written by Colonel John Piper describing the events recorded there were only twelve men in this group.
 However, there is evidence the group may have included an additional twenty-four men.
 According to these sources, the morning of the massacre, these other men were sent out on a scouting mission.
-The question I find myself asking is why were the survivors never mentioned?
-It may be possible that Colonel John Piper’s letter was only focused on those killed so his report failed to mention there were men who survived.

 On Saturday, 15 July 1780, a group of Seneca and Tories arrived in the region.
 Settlers fled to Shoup’s Fort, which was located near present-day Saxton.
 Hearing the group consisted of fifty to sixty men, it was decided those who had sought shelter in the fort to head eastward to safer grounds.